muraaby/AlphaVantage/README.md

 So far the wrapper can call last trade data, intradaily data, and historical data for a ticker.

-I have yet to add currancies and technical indicators (will add if there is interest)
+I have yet to add currencie exchange rates and technical indicators (will add if there is interest)

 How to use:
 ```python